medinu/simpleTwitter/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *simpleTwitter*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**simpleTwitter** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **4** hours spent in total